 What Are the Benefits of Buying a Guitar Online?

 Buying a guitar online has all kinds of benefits compared with shopping in store, including:

-Online retailers are more often better positioned to offer lower pricing because they have fewer overheads and a greater ability to buy stock in bulk, and these savings are often passed on to the customer.
+Online retailers are often better positioned to offer lower pricing because they have lower overhead and a greater ability to buy stock in bulk.
+These savings are often passed on to the customer.

 Not everybody lives within a reasonable driving distance of a decent music store, so having the ability to shop for guitars online adds significant convenience to the lives of those buyers.
 Even for those who live 5 minutes from a Guitar Center, buying guitars from a website is still a more convenient way to shop than leaving the house.

 What Are the Downsides to Buying a Guitar Online?